 Whether you are actively looking for a job or just open to the idea of being contacted by recruiters in the future, start by building a solid LinkedIn profile.
-Read these tips.
+We advise:

 Key Words – Try to incorporate keywords throughout each section – as you would on your CV.
 Make sure you add these key words to the Summary, Experience and Skills sections.
 If you are not sure what keywords to use – have a look at the job adverts you are interested in to take some inspiration.